libapps/libapps-mirror/nassh/doc/relay-protocol.md

 Across those phases are some major steps:

+1. Connect to the endpoint server using [/endpoint] (optional).

+    This is an optional step for clients using XHR or otherwise have CORS restrictions and cannot follow HTTP 302 redirects in [/cookie].
+    This system will return the cookie server `<host[:port]>` to use for [/cookie].
+Cookie servers may be geographically distributed with different hostnames.

-1. Connect to the cookie server using [/cookie].
+2. Connect to the cookie server using [/cookie].

     This system may initiate a single-sign-on (SSO) flow if necessary, as well as verify client certificates.

-2. When the cookie server is done with authenticating the user, it responds with details for which relay server to talk to in order to connect to the actual ssh server.
+    When the cookie server is done with authenticating the user, it responds with details for which relay server to talk to in order to connect to the actual ssh server.
     Its response format is described below in [/cookie].